Mullard quality Valves at their best - the guitarist's dream amplifiers. The 'Electron Gun' and 'Valve assembly' Department,

 Marshall ------Supa Fuzz.(Still in demand).

-Top Left-------Our Impact 100w PA Amplifier used by Badfinger at the Cavern Liverpool (Formerly - The Ivy's).
+Top Right----- Impact 100w PA Amplifier used by Badfinger at the Cavern Liverpool (Formerly - The Ivy's).

 Below----------Marshall Stacks they were supreme with the pre-amp overdrive.